 The Free Application for Federal Student Aid (FAFSA) is used to apply for all need-based aid at the Boston Architectural College.
 Sources of need-based aid, federal, and state student financial aid include grants, loans or work-study.
-Students are encouraged to complete their FAFSA online at https://fafsa.ed.gov/.
+Students are encouraged to complete their FAFSA online.
 There is no charge for submitting this form.